 Now, I am not a nutritionist and am very conscious of the dangers of dolling out diet advice willy-nilly.
 So, apart from telling you to make sure you are eating a balanced diet with lots of fruit and vegetables, I am going to focus here on the things that you should be avoiding if insomnia is an issue for you.
 If sleep is an issue, avoid:

-- Fatty or fast foods – these lead to weight gain, high cholesterol and ill health – all major contributors to poor sleep patterns.
+These lead to weight gain, high cholesterol and ill health, all major contributors to poor sleep patterns.

-- Caffeine – caffeine is a known stimulant – especially within the brain.
+Caffeine is a known stimulant, especially within the brain.
 Avoid things like coffee, caffeinated soft drinks (even if just for the sugar levels alone) and chocolate in the afternoon and of course, before bed.

-- Not eating enough – This is not really talking about a food to avoid rather asking you to not avoid food.
+This is not really talking about a food to avoid rather asking you to not avoid food.
 Many people who are trying to lose weight do so by trying to starve themselves or eating very little.
 If you are hungry, you will not sleep.
 If you are starving yourself, the body will not get the nutrients it needs to do all the things it needs to do whilst you are asleep.
-Avoid the bad stuff above, but do not avoid food altogether – It can be just as unhealthy as overeating.
+Avoid the bad stuff above, but do not avoid food altogether.
+It can be just as unhealthy as overeating.

 Finally we come to the list of other things you can have a go at in an effort to try and get some decent shut-eye:

-Meditation apps or white noise – There are some good apps out there that play a 10 – 60 minute meditation that can assist with sleep.
+Meditation apps or white noise.
+There are some good apps out there that play a 10 to 60 minute meditation that can assist with sleep.
 They usually focus on clearing the mind and muscle relaxation techniques.
 We use them often here in the Man Versus Oils household and rarely get to the end without falling asleep.
 If outside noises or internal mind wrangling are an issue, you can also try some white noise apps.
-These will play anything from rain forest noise, to mediation music to simple static – yep, for some that works a treat.
+These will play anything from rain forest noise, to mediation music to simple static.
+Yep, for some that works a treat.

 Well, that one certainly got away from me.
 A lot of stuff there so as usual, have a look through and see what may work for you.
 And again, sleep is critical to human health so if insomnia becomes a long term issue, please consult with a medical professional.